 What Can Cause Partition Loss on Your Mac?

-Another contributing factor to lost partitions can be malware.
-Malware and viruses can be designed to corrupt your data and specifically target your disk drives, causing catastrophic loss of your files.
+- 🦠 Malware or virus attacks – Malware and viruses can be designed to corrupt your data and specifically target your disk drives, causing catastrophic loss of your files.

 How To Recover Specific Files from a Mac Partition

 Instead of recovering the whole partition, you may only need to recover a few important files.
-In this case, you can use specialized software to recover the files that you need.
+In this case, you can use specialized partition recovery software to recover the files that you need.
 For file recovery, you can try Disk Drill, recovery software for Macs that focuses on recovering deleted files.

 Our editorial team makes use of it all the time because it’s simple, robust, and has a proven record of successful file recoveries.
 Not to mention, it’s a lot more cost-effective compared to other file recovery software on the market.